nathancarter/weblurch/doc/lean-app-plan.md

       `receivedLeanOutput`, which you should define as a stub.
-    * Whenever an error message is received, run its line through `lineToGroup` and mark that group with a validation error, using the text from Lean as the explanation.
+    * Whenever an error message is received, run its line through `lineToGroup` and mark that group with a validation error, using the text from Lean as the explanation; do not count this as a "document change," so as not to create infinite recursion.
-    * Whenever a non-error message is received, run its line through `lineToGroup` and mark as valid all earlier top-level groups that haven't been marked invalid.
+    * Whenever a non-error message is received, run its line through `lineToGroup` and mark as valid all earlier top-level groups that haven't been marked invalid; do not count this as a "document change," so as not to create infinite recursion.
 The explanation can be that Lean gave no errors when processing that group.
     * Set `validationRunning` to false.
     * If `validationNeeded` is true, call this same function again now.
  1. Test this by putting entire Lean commands, proofs, etc., into term